 I read Never Let Me Go by Kazuo Ishiguro with a purpose – I want to understand what makes a science fiction novel popular and commercially successful.
 According to the cover, Time called it “the best novel of the decade.”
 Over a thousand reviews on Amazon average to four stars.
 So I read the book trying to pay attention and learn.

-The book opens with a data dump – something all writing advice says you must not do.
+The book opens with a data dump – something all writing advice says you must never do.
 We do learn a titillating detail: that the characters are “donating” their organs until they “complete.”
 I don’t think this next sentence is much of a SPOILER – it seemed obvious in the first few pages that these young, healthy people “donate” organs until they are killed.
 Later we learn they are clones and a callous world thinks raising children to produce adult-sized organs is acceptable.

 Despite the science fiction premise, the book is about the relationships of teenage boarding school kids – who likes whom, who bullies whom, and (as they grow) who has sex (not graphic).
 The narrator tells the story as a memoir and frequently interrupts herself to explain things.
 Although the story covers their teens and 20s, the characters sound pretty much the same throughout the book.
 They show little initiative, and though they are raised to accept being “donors,” no particular indoctrination justifies their passive attitudes.
 It was hard for me to identify with any of them.
 Only one character was upset at having his organs harvested.